 We have an historic opportunity to close the gap in public school facility infrastructure.
-A federal infrastructure bill is high on the 2018-19 political agenda for the President and Congress.
-State and local control of facilities can be preserved and community efforts leveraged with federal infrastructure funding.
+A federal infrastructure bill is high on the 2019 agenda for the President and Congress.
+State and local control of facilities can be preserved, and community efforts leveraged with federal infrastructure funding.
 Important legislation has been introduced to aid states and districts in modernizing their deteriorated public school facilities.
 The Rebuild America’s School Act (HB 865), recently re-introduced into the 116th Congress by Chairman Congressman Bobby Scott, from Virginia and the Senate Bill 266, by Senator Jack Reed from Rhode Island.

 We support a one-time $100 billion federal investment in public school facility infrastructure

 What is my state's share of the $100 billion over 10 years and how many jobs will this investment create?